bachmeb/gnu-mailman-aws/docs/iptables.config.md

 # Ask for the name of the list
 read -p "Enter the file name: " file_name

 if [ -f $file_name ]; then
-   # Flush the rules in memory
-   # iptables -F

    # Get the list
    BLOCKDB=./$file_name